-- Defining, teaching, reinforcing, modeling and reviewing setting level behavioral expectations to achieve a safe, civil and respectful classroom environment that: 1) Is conducive to learning; and 2) promotes the rights of others. - Developing procedures to encourage and acknowledge these behaviors. - Explaining inappropriate or unacceptable behaviors to students. - Developing procedures to discourage inappropriate or unacceptable behaviors. - Taking action to correct, redirect or resolve inappropriate or unacceptable behaviors. - Following all school policies and procedures. - Maintaining a positive, professional attitude toward all students. - Documenting the actions taken to address student misconduct. - Using data to monitor and evaluate progress and effectiveness of behavior management strategies.
+- A teacher has the responsibility to conduct himself or herself, in speech, action, dress, personal appearance, and personal hygiene, in order to be worthy of the respect of students, teachers, administration, and parents. - Defining, teaching, reinforcing, modeling and reviewing setting level behavioral expectations to achieve a safe, civil and respectful classroom environment that: 1) Is conducive to learning; and 2) promotes the rights of others. - Developing procedures to encourage and acknowledge these behaviors. - Explaining inappropriate or unacceptable behaviors to students. - Developing procedures to discourage inappropriate or unacceptable behaviors. - Taking action to correct, redirect or resolve inappropriate or unacceptable behaviors. - Following all school policies and procedures. - Maintaining a positive, professional attitude toward all students. - Documenting the actions taken to address student misconduct. - Making reasonable efforts to communicate with parents/guardians. - Using data to monitor and evaluate progress and effectiveness of behavior management strategies.

-3.03 Responsibilities (Parent)
+3.04 Responsibilities (SRO)